 - In cases involving serious injury and in emergency situations, the University may notify the parents or guardians of a student; in cases of life-threatening injury or emergency, the University will notify parents or guardians.

-- The Office of Student Life may disclose to the parents or legal guardians of a student under 21 information regarding the student’s violation of the University policy governing alcohol or drugs when the following circumstances are present: a) the student has previous alcohol/drug violations, b) the student has committed a violation accompanied by other serious misconduct.
+- University administrators may disclose to the parents or legal guardians of a student under 21 information regarding the student’s violation of the University policy governing alcohol or drugs when the following circumstances are present: a) the student has previous alcohol/drug violations, b) the student has committed a violation accompanied by other serious misconduct.

 - In an emergency situation in which a sexual assault has been committed, the victim will be asked whether notification of others should occur.
-Sexual assault cases are handled according to procedures developed by the Department of Public Safety and the Division of Campus Life.
+Sexual assault cases are handled according to procedures developed by the Department of Public Safety and the Title IX Office.

-- In other emergency situations, the Office of Student Life will make a decision about notifying parents or guardians.
+- In other emergency situations, University administrators will make a decision about notifying parents or guardians.
 Examples of other situations that may warrant parental notification include medical leaves of absence, emotional difficulties, missing persons, criminal conduct, and other serious disciplinary situations that may result in separation from the University.

-The intent of our approach is to balance students' privacy and developing adulthood with the reasonable interest of parents to help and support their sons and daughters.
+The intent of our approach is to balance students' privacy and developing adulthood with the reasonable interest of parents and families to help and support their students.